 As the banner of student voice is unfurled in an increasing number of education arenas across the U.S., we’re seeing young people stand up in unprecedented numbers to demand what is rightfully theirs: High-quality education.
+Here are 30 student/adult partnership activities for schools.

 Yet, just as this movement is beginning to pick up steam, its getting derailed from its true potential, which is student integration.
 We have to explore the realities of student/adult partnerships, and this article is designed to do just that.
 Students need new roles throughout education.
 Instead of being passive recipients of adult-driven education schemes, students need to be active partners in schools.
-This can happen in many ways.

 30 Student/Adult Partnership Activities